Creator's Favorite: Gengar is the favorite Pokémon of Ken Sugimori, one of the franchise's main artists.

 Sleeper Hit: Nintendo of Japan actually said It Will Never Catch On while releasing Japanese Red and Green and writing it off as a loss.
 It didn't top the sales charts, but it kept selling steady in a market where 80% of sales are made in the first two weeks.
 Game Freak made a few tweaks, released Japanese Blue and Nintendo got their cash cow.

 There's a rumor that's been floating around since these games came out about a hacked version known as Pokémon Black (not to be confused with Pokémon Black and White), found on a black-painted cartridge.
 The player is given a Pokémon known as 'Ghost' instead of one of the starters, and it cannot be put into the PC.
 It attacks opponents with Curse, and if you return to an area after beating a trainer, it's indicated they died as there's a tombstone present.
 After beating the game, the player character's Pokémon are all gone and the sprite is swapped for an old man sprite.
 Going back to Pallet Town results in the character being attacked by the spirits of the Pokemon they killed on their way to beating the game, with the character using Struggle until they die.
 Its existence is questioned, but a ROM like this does exist online.
 Article here

 A rumor has always been around that when the games were first released in Japan, loads of little children got ill and committed suicide because of the Lavender Town music.
 Some people thought this was why the music was subtly changed to remove some of the high pitched notes in the American remakes.
 In reality, the music was changed because people in Japan had been getting headaches from the shrillness of it.

-The Missing No (or Missing Number) has had a number of rumors around it, some said catching it would damage your cartridge others say that it would erase your data.
+Missingno. (or Missing Number) has had a number of rumors around it, some said catching it would damage your cartridge others say that it would erase your data.

 Speaking of Vermilion City, the S.S.
 Anne was said to return there after the player beat the Elite Four so many times.

-What Could Have Been: There were many changes, but most notably, there once was a female protagonist◊.
-She was excluded presumably due to a lack of space for her data and reused for FireRed/LeafGreen as "Leaf".
+There once was a female protagonist◊.
+She was excluded presumably due to a lack of space for her data and reused for FireRed and LeafGreen as "Leaf".
 Her design was used for the character Green (known as Blue in Japan) in Pokémon Adventures.